ph3b/supercrud/README.md

 // 2.
 Create your handlers.
 The returned handlers will call your saveFunction.

 const userHandler = CRUD.create(DatabaseUser, {
-  // Check the input
   requiredFields: ['username', 'password'],
-  // This is called after the user has been saved.
-Specify return format.
   after: savedUser => ({ message: 'User saved.', data: savedUser}) })

 const articleHandler = CRUD.create(DatabaseArticle, {
   requiredFields: ['title', 'text'],
-  // Don't allow the user to speficy anyone other than title and text
   allowedFields: ['title', 'text'],
-  // This is called before we save it to the database.
   before: (body, request) => Object.assign({}, body, { created_by: req.username }),
   after: savedUser => ({ message: 'User saved.', data: savedUser}) })